Gateway-DAO/gateway-web/README.md

 ### Some considerations

-- you can *mock* the backend locally by using `amplify mock`.
-However, some services like [AWS OpenSearch](https://aws.amazon.com/opensearch-service/the-elk-stack/what-is-opensearch/) won't work.
 - to outside contributors: always PR your changes with an extensive description on how they're improving the project, as well as a technical description for new functionalities and/or tech stacks.

 ## Troubleshooting